techlore/plexus/README.md

 I will then update the spreadsheet myself.

 ## Future Plans & Goals
+* Support for application version numbers.
+* Support for MicroG compatablity scoring.
-* A website will need to happen at some point in order to allow a better format and expandability of listing data.
+* A website to allow better formatting of application data.
-* Having support for "recommended alternatives" will one day happen once we have a more centralized method of accessing information, perhaps in the form of a website and/or mobile app
-* Eventually, this should be an app you can download from F-Droid, and it'll conveniently scan and let you report all apps from your phone.
-Automating most of the process and putting Plexus in a single place.
+* Support for "recommended alternatives" similar to alternativeto.net
+* An app you can download from F-Droid that conveniently scans app on your phone allowing you to submit scores within a centralized location.